 Miller has shared her courageous story with thousands of people worldwide.
 Her visit to OCC is one of the many events hosted by the College Committee for Diversity and Inclusion.
 “We’re proud to showcase unique perspectives and celebrate diversity across our campuses,” said Konkolesky.
 “It’s important we offer students opportunities to experience other cultures and explore the common elements we all share as human beings.”

-With five campuses in Oakland County, OCC is Michigan’s number one transfer institution, offering nearly 100 excellent degrees and certificates.
+With multi campus system in Oakland County, OCC is Michigan’s number one transfer institution, offering nearly 100 excellent degrees and certificates.
 The College empowers academic and developmental experiences, allowing students to reach their full potential and enhance the communities they serve.
 More than a million students have enrolled in the College since it opened in 1965.
 Learn more at oaklandcc.edu or CCDI at https://www.oaklandcc.edu/diversity/mission.aspx

 About Hillel of Metro Detroit